DSC-McMaster-U/DBAC-Companion-App/README.md

 | ----------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 ## Project Challenges

 Below is a list of challenges that we'll try to address over the course of our project, after developing our MVP.
-Some of them reflect industry level challenges involving ML services.
-They may show up as features/issues throughout our project, depending on what stage we're at.